nextpyp/pyp/docs/workshop/nysbc_day1.rst

     - Set ``Particle radius (A)`` to 80

-    - Change ``Detection method`` from none to auto using the dropdown menu
+    - Change ``Detection method`` from none to size-based using the dropdown menu

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 3 blocks`.
 Follow the status of the run in the **Jobs** panel